 Lawrence Park North real estate guide & listings for sale

-The character of Lawrence Park North is exemplified by its calm atmosphere.
-This part of Toronto features a very large amount of greenery as there are many tree-lined streets.
-There are around 10 green spaces close by for residents to discover, such as Rosedale Golf Club, which results in them being very easy to access from the majority of locations in Lawrence Park North.
-This neighbourhood is also reasonably good for those who like a quiet atmosphere, as there isn't a lot of street noise or city clamour.
+The character of Lawrence Park North is exemplified by its calm ambience.
+This neighbourhood features a very large amount of greenery as the tree canopy coverage for the majority of streets is excellent.
+There are about 10 parks nearby for residents to unwind in, including Rosedale Golf Club, which results in them being very easy to access from the majority of locations within Lawrence Park North.
+This area is also fairly good for those who enjoy a quiet atmosphere, as the streets tend to be tranquil.